Lost and found charge in quantum batteries

-In the context of thermodynamic charge reversal, we first model the thermal operations in terms of their isometric extensions, involving two entangled parties which are locally thermal .
-One of them actively participates in the thermal interaction while the other can be thought of as a purifying reference, which is also a thermal state marginally.
+In the context of thermodynamic charge reversal, we first model the thermal operations in terms of their isometric extensions.
+In the unitary picture, this involves a bipartite pure entangled state with local thermal marginals as the environment.
+One of these two subsystems actively participates in the thermal interaction while the other can be thought of as a purifying reference.
 The assistance from the thermal environment, therefore, can be characterized in two different ways: the \textit{weak} one, which involves only the interacting thermal particle and the \textit{strong} one involving both the particles.
-At this point, it is important to mention that while, in general, assistance from environment may involve various causal constraints on the joint decoding measurement \cite{winter2005environment}, here our model involves measurements only on the interacting thermal particles---rendering no thermodynamic resourceful operation on the discharged battery itself.
-Under such a minimal scenario we show that the strong assistance helps to find the lost charge in the QB optimally.
+While assistance from environment, in general, may involve various causal constraints on accessibility \cite{winter2005environment,chowdhury2025minimal}, here our model involves only local measurements on the bath and the reference systems.
+Moreover, this minimal access to the thermal environment causes no change on the role of the thermal bath marginally.
+Under such a scenario we show that the strong assistance helps to find the lost charge in the QB optimally.
 On the other hand, with a weak assistance the charge reversal is always sub-optimal.
 In fact, the gap between the charge reversals under the strong and weak assistance quantifies the amount of entanglement generated by the thermal operation between the input quantum state and the reference state.

 \textit{Isometric extensions for thermal operations}--The resource theory of thermodynamics in presence of a thermal bath undertakes a singleton set of free states with the temperature identical to that of the bath \cite{brandao2013resource}.